A proud history and reputation

 In 2004 Henley became the only college in Oxfordshire, Berkshire and Buckinghamshire to be awarded the highest accolade in the post 16 sector by the Department of Education.
 In 2010 it also became the first college in the UK to be granted a change of status to become a sixth form college.

-Today the College, led by Acting Principal Simon Cuthbert, is home to nearly 2,000 students from 100 schools across three counties.
+Today the College, led by Principal Satwant Deol, is home to nearly 2,000 students from 100 schools across three counties.
 The College offers over 60 high-achieving A Level and vocational diploma courses, as well as part-time courses and apprenticeships.